 The game also generated more hours watched than any other game on Twitch in its launch week.

 Inspiring the next generation of game creators

 The games industry is growing and it’s a popular career choice for many.
-In the UK alone there were 60 universities or colleges providing 215 undergraduate and 40 master video game courses by the end of 2014.
-Whilst we can’t be sure this rise is down to Twitch and similar platforms; we can assume that it may have something to do with it!
+In the UK alone there are 60 universities or colleges providing 215 undergraduate and 40 master video game courses and whilst we can’t be sure the popularity is down to Twitch and similar platforms; we can assume that it may have something to do with it!

-So, as well as inspiring generations to pursue a career in games (potentially!)
+As well as inspiring generations to pursue a career in games (potentially!)
 Twitch is also home to a number of channels which house tutorials, hints and tips, and career advice to those looking to get into games such as DevChatter where aspiring developers can learn to code—or, at least, watch a coder work his wizardry and try to follow along.

 So, has Twitch affected the games industry?

-Shroud - Followers: 4.75M
+Shroud - Followers: 9.3M

-Tfue - Followers: 3.38M
+Tfue - Followers: 10.5M

 With the fourth-highest follower count, Tfue has the second most-watched Fortnite channel on Twitch.